FREE NEIGHBORHOOD POLE WALK GROUPS:

 1. Gorge Hills: 425966

-Park by Gorgeous Coffee shop.
+Park in lot by Canoe club, off Gorge road near Tillicum intersection.
 This route is demanding and hilly.
 It is like built-in interval training and GREAT for fitness training.
 When you have done enough time or hills just go down to the walkway by the water and return home.
 The Gorge Waterway is always beautiful.
 You may spot seals, herons, eagles, swans, salmon jumping….

 2. Rockland 430652 (long route)